 Jean Paul Thiery

 Professor Jean Paul Thiery is a well-known researcher within the field of cancer therapeutics.
 Until July 2015 he was professor and head of the Department of Biochemistry of the Yong Loo Lin School of Medicine at the National University of Singapore (NUS).
 He also held a research director position at IMCB A*STAR and has been director of research at the Center National de la Recherche Scientifique (CNRS), Paris.
+Currently, he is a senior scientist at the Bioland Laboratory, Guangzhou, China, in addition to his affiliation to CCBIO.

-Professor Thiery is currently collaborating with Professor James Lorens to unravel mechanisms driving immune escape in solid tumors.
+At CCBIO, Professor Thiery is collaborating with Professor James Lorens to unravel mechanisms driving immune escape in solid tumors.
 He is exploring the role of epithelial mesenchymal transition in carcinoma in the formation of defective immunological synapse.
 Together with Professor Lorens and colleagues, Professor Thiery is conducting experiments to assess the role of Axl tyrosine kinase in driving resistance of mesenchymal-like carcinoma cells to cytotoxic T lymphocyte lysis.